Difflugia curvicaulis Penard, 1899

 Remarks: According to Penard (1899) D. curvicaulis differs from D. acuminata and D. elegans in the smoothness of the shell and the curved aboral horn.
 This species was considered by Cash (1909) to differ from D. acuminata only in the shape of the terminal horn.
 Mazei and Warren (2012) consider this form as a junior synonym of D. acuminata.
 The main distinguishing character however is the structure of the nucleus.
 Penards description is quite clear, though his drawing is confusing.
 This drawing shows the surface of the nucleus, giving the impression that the nucleus is filled with nucleoli.

 I have found shells of this species between typical D. acuminata shells.
-They could be distinguished from the latter by their transparancy, caused by transparent and flat xenosomes and the absence of thicker sand graines, and the structure of the nucleus.
-A large part of these flat xenosomes were fragments of diatoms.
+They could be distinguished from the latter by their transparency, caused by transparent and flat xenosomes and the absence of thicker sand grains, and the structure of the nucleus.
+A large part of these flat xenosomes were fragments of diatoms. another feature, well visible in typical shapes, as in the shells above, is the smooth transition from shell to spine on one side, similar to the transition from head to snout in an elephant fish.